-- Consult the operating instructions regarding lights and symbols for steering monitoring in the driver's cab; IMP Operating Instructions. - Start the engine and monitor the display.
+- Consult the operating instructions regarding lights and symbols for steering monitoring in the driver's cab; Perating Instructions. - · Start the engine and monitor the display. - If after the engine is started the symbols go out, the steering system is free of defects. - If the symbols light up yellow or red, or flash, they are indicating the respective defect in the steering system; \longrightarrow Operating Instructions. - Switch the engine off.

-Checking the steering monitoring

-• If after the engine is started the symbols go out, the steering system is free of defects.

-If the symbols light up yellow or red, or flash, they are indicating the respective defect in the steering system; Instructions.

-• Switch the engine off.

 Risk of accidents because the truck crane cannot be steered.

 Stop as quickly as possible if the red lamp lights up.